Can you also try and imagine this scene where Jesus is leading some new “disciples” in the “sinner’s prayer”?

 But God would rather see one true convert than an ocean full of “decisions.”
 Oh, can’t you see what a mess we’re in?
 What we’ve done to the Gospel?
 And when those “converts” no longer want to fellowship with us, when they want to go back to their old friends and their old way of life, we have the nerve to call it “backsliding,” when we stood in the very way of them ever “front-sliding” toward the cross!
 Oh, it breaks my heart to think of that awesome day, when God will judge those who have “stumbled one of these little ones.”
 (Mark 9:42).

 Slave of Christ.
-Reformed.
+Reformed Baptist.
 Mama of many blessings.
 Homemaker.
 Homeschooler.
 Author.
 Blogger.
-Passionate about Christ's glory, my children, homemaking, writing, the church, books, animals, and domestic violence awareness.
+I write about practical Christian living, womanhood, and domestic violence awareness (with a few other topics thrown in).
+Passionate about Christ's glory, my children, homemaking, writing, the church, helping those in abusive situations, reading, and animals.
 Lover of good coffee.